tahmidhassan/tahmidhassan/README.md

 #### I'm Tahmid, an Electrical Engineer currently pursuing PhD.

- - I'm currently an Intern in Intel Corporation, working on next-gen silicon photonic devices.
+ - I'm currently an R&D Engineer at Intel Corporation, working on next-gen silicon photonic devices.
- - Pursuing PhD in Electrical Engineering
+ - Have a PhD in Electrical Engineering
+ - I can write code to peform almost anything - however inefficient it may be
  - Developed various photonic biosensor assays - both waveguide interferometric and colorimetric.
  - Process developed an imprint process to directly imprint micron scale flat lenses